Aminos Powder

 The MVP of essential amino acids (EAAs)... is leucine.

-Leucine is undoubtedly the most effective amino acid when it comes to building muscle and athletic recovery, supporting these processes in a number of ways:
+Undoubtedly the most effective amino acid when it comes to building muscle and athletic recovery, leucine supports these processes in a number of ways:

 • Increasing the rate of muscle protein synthesis¹